A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Reconstruction: Related Work

-\textbf{GAN-Based Approaches.} Generative Adversarial Networks~\cite{goodfellow2020generative, anand2021hdrvideo, wang2023glowgan} are well-explored in this domain.
+\textbf{GAN-Based Approaches:} Generative Adversarial Networks~\cite{goodfellow2020generative, anand2021hdrvideo, wang2023glowgan} are well explored for HDR reconstruction.
 Niu~\etal~\cite{niu2021hdr} proposed a GAN-based method that can handle images with foreground motions by fusing multi-exposed LDR and extracting important information from the over/underexposed areas of the LDR.
 Raipurkar~\etal~\cite{raipurkar2021hdr} proposed a conditional GAN architecture that adds details to the saturated regions of the input LDR using a pre-trained segmentation model to extract exposure masks.
 Guo~\etal~\cite{guo2023single} proposed a two-stage pipeline that extracts the over/underexposed features with high accuracy.
 GAN with attention mechanism first generates the missing information in those extreme exposure areas, and in the second stage, a CNN with multiple branches fuses the multi-exposed LDR from the previous stage to reconstruct the HDR.
 Nam~\etal~\cite{nam2024deep} proposed a GAN method that uses exposure values for conditional generation of multi-exposure stack that adapts well to varying color and brightness levels.

 Li~\etal~\cite{li2022uphdr} proposed a GAN-based unsupervised method for unpaired multi-exposure LDR-to-HDR translation.
 The method introduces modified GAN loss and a novel discriminator to tackle ghosting artifacts caused from the misalignment in the LDR stack and HDR.
-Wu~\etal~\cite{wu2023cycle} proposed CycleGAN-like architecture for low-light image enhancement tasks using unpaired data for training.
+Wu~\etal~\cite{wu2023cycle} proposed CycleGAN-like architecture for low-light image enhancement using unpaired data.
 The method fuses the Retinex theory~\cite{land1977retinex} with CycleGAN~\cite{zhu2017unpaired} concept to enhance the lighting conditions globally, recover color and reduce noise in the output HDR.